SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-4-moving-to-windows-phone.markdown

 - xna-2d-tutorials
 ---

-No need to guess what this little section is about.&nbsp; Games on [Windows Phone 7](http://developer.windowsphone.com/).
+No need to guess what this little section is about.
+Games on [Windows Phone 7](http://developer.windowsphone.com/).

-For now this is going to be a side project to the main tutorial since XNA 4.0 and the Windows Phone 7 kit has not been fully released yet.&nbsp; So on with the show.
+For now this is going to be a side project to the main tutorial since XNA 4.0 and the Windows Phone 7 kit has not been fully released yet.
+So on with the show.

 ### Source updated for Final combined update project for GS 4.0 project [here on Codeplex](http://startrooper2dxna.codeplex.com/releases/view/61496) (Windows and WP7)